 After having recovered he returned to Königsberg and became in 1718 librarian and Docent at the university.
 From 1720 Conrector of the cathedral school (future Gymnasium), 1721 Prorector.
 In 1725 he was invited to the Imperial Academy, and arrived at St.Petersburg in 1726.
 For several years he was one of the most active members of the philosophical-historical section.
 The salary was not very good, and in times he even had economic difficulties.
 In addition, he quarreled with the librarian and suffered of homesickness.
 In 1738 he decided to return to Königsberg, but on the treshold of travel he got a fever and soon succumbed to it.
 He married in 1720, and had eight children (2 sons, 6 daughters), four of whom survived their father.

 As was usual in his time, Bayer was a universal Orientalist, as much interested in the Near East as in the Far East.
 His main language was probably Syriac, but he was also much interested in China and India.
 In the first place he was a historian, and also a good scholar of classical philology, Prussian history and Russian history (a pioneer!).
 He was one of the first to understand the importance of numismatics for history.
 His three Oriental monographies (Mus.
 Sinicum, Hist.
-Osrhoëna, & Hist. regni Bactr.) were all important pioneer achievements.
+Osrhoëna, and Hist. regni Bactr.) were all important pioneer achievements.
 He prepared the first Chinese grammar and the first Chinese text edition in Europe.
 As to India he was the first to put together the meagre evidence (just one coin in addition to classical sources) on Bactrian Greeks.
 More evidence on India he collected from his correspondence with Trankebar missionaries and in St. Petersburg he was able to interview some merchants from Multan.
-On the basis of xylographs brought from Siberia he reflected on palaeography, and was able to show, for instance, the Western origin of the Mongolian and the Indian origin of the Phags-pa and Tibetan writings.
+On the basis of xylographs brought from Siberia he reflected on palaeography, and thus could show, for instance, the Western origin of the Mongolian and the Indian origin of the Phags-pa and Tibetan writings.
 Before his death he was planning a major book on the history of Eastern churches.

 Publications: diss.
 Vindiciae verborum Christi ἡλι, ἡλι, λαμα σαβακτανι quorundam oppositae.
 Regiomonte 1716; De diis vialibus Graecorum disputatio.
 Regiom.
 1718; Lucubrationes de inscriptionibus Iudaeorum Graecis et Latinis.
 Regiom.
 1721; Auszug der älteren Staatsgeschichte zum gebrauche Petri II.
 432 p.
 St.P.
 1728; Historia congregationis cardinalium de propaganda fide, disputatio.
 Regiom.
 1721; De numis Romanis agro Prussico repertis commentarius.
 Lp.
 1722 (in German in Erleuterte Preussen 1, 1724, 417-447); Dissertatio de numo Rhodio in agro Sambiensi reperto.
 Regiom.
 1723; Begebenheiten von Asow, wie selbiges lange vor Christi Geburth von den Griechen erbauet … und wie es endlich von Russland wieder erobert worden.
 242 p.
 St.P. .